-Attempts are often made to solve classic low-frequency chiller fan noise using conventional silencers and noise barriers.
+Attempts are often made to solve classic low-frequency chiller AHU fan noise using conventional silencers and noise barriers.
 Despite the fact that there is zero chance that these techniques can work at low frequencies, a fortune is still wasted every year on these useless palliatives.
-Previous failed attempts on this air cooled chiller (48.5Hz and harmonics) were replaced with aerodynamic techniques that reduced the tones by 95% and improved the fan efficiency – all by email via forwarded video clips and photos.
+As air handling units (AHUs) on industrial sites, offices, supermarkets and other retail premises are such a common noise problem that you would expect better solutions based on a better understanding of the issues.

 The company had already tried using a barrier to mitigate the noise complaints to no avail.
-This is because barriers are almost completely ineffective at frequencies below around 200Hz (drones, hums etc).
+This is because barriers are almost completely ineffective at frequencies below around 200Hz (heard as drones, hums etc).
 Chiller and AHU fans regularly generate low-frequency tones as the blade pass hum often falls in this range.
 Whilst acoustic barriers and attenuators can be used to reduce the overall dB(A) noise level, they do not touch the low-frequency tones that are very commonly the actual cause of complaints.
-Our analysis of emailed video clips ca immediately confirm whether this is the case, avoiding potentially costly mistakes.
+Our analysis of emailed video clips can immediately confirm whether this is the case, avoiding potentially costly mistakes.
 In contrast, our aerodynamic axial fan noise reduction technology addresses the low-frequency noise problem by reducing it at source with increased fan efficiency as a common additional benefit.

 Click this link for more detailed information on the best approach to noise attenuation for chiller, air condenser, HVAC and refrigeration fans.